tianhua2/my_huggingface/docs/source/en/generation_strategies.md

 ## KV Cache Quantization

 The `generate()` method supports caching keys and values to enhance efficiency and avoid re-computations.
-However the key and value cache can occupy a large portion of memory becoming a bottleneck for long-context generatiomemory, especially for Large Language Models.
+However the key and value cache can occupy a large portion of memory, becoming a bottleneck for long-context generation, especially for Large Language Models.
 Quantizing the cache when using `generate()` can significantly reduce memory demands in the cost of speed.

 KV Cache quantization in `transformers` is largely inspired by the paper [KIVI: A Tuning-Free Asymmetric 2bit Quantization for KV Cache]